-More explicit tests for discontinuities in school quality and other area characteristics at the LA boundary are provided in Figure 3 and Figure 4 (using method M2 of Section 2.3).
+More explicit tests for discontinuities in school quality and other area characteristics at the LA boundary are provided in Figure 2 and Figure 3 (using method M1 of Section 2.3).
 In all these figures, the x-axis reports the distance from a property transaction to the LA boundary.
 The right hand side of the diagram (distance > 0) corresponds to sales which have access to greater school value-added than their match across the boundary, i.e. $s(c_i) - s(c_j) > 0$ in Equation (2).
 On the other hand, the left side of the diagram (distance < 0) corresponds to cases where access is to schools with value-added below that on the other side of the boundary.
-The plots are obtained as predictions (and with 95% confidence intervals plotted as dotted lines) from a regression of the standardised cross-boundary difference in the relevant variable, on a positive side and negative side constant term, and 18 distance-decile dummies, up to 800m from the boundary on each side.11 The plots are restricted to 400m on each side for clarity, and shown alongside a test for whether the differences on both sides at the boundary are equal (i.e. an F-test of the hypothesis that the absolute values of the positive and negative constants in the regressions are equal to one another).
-Note that the reason why these graphs are not necessarily symmetric is that a sale i on the 'good' side of the boundary may be matched with its closest sale i on the 'bad' side of the boundary, but sale j may in turn be matched to another sale k on the 'good' side of the (same or a different) boundary if j is closer to k than i.
-The standard errors are clustered on location c_j to allow for repeated matches of the same sale i to multiple sales i, and for a degree of arbitrary spatial correlation in the error term.
+The plots are obtained as predictions from a regression of the cross-boundary difference in the relevant variable, on a positive side and negative side constant term, and 18 distance-decile dummies, up to 800m from the boundary on each side.
+The dependent variables are standardised by the standard deviation of the cross-boundary difference within 800m.
+The dotted lines show 95% confidence intervals.
+The plots are restricted to 400m on each side for clarity, and shown alongside a test for whether the differences on both sides at the boundary are equal (i.e. an F-test of the hypothesis that the absolute values of the positive and negative constants in the regressions are equal to one another).
+Note that the reason why these graphs are not necessarily symmetric is that a sale i on the 'good' side of the boundary may be matched with its closest sale j on the 'bad' side of the boundary, but sale j may in turn be matched to another sale k on the 'good' side of the (same or a different) boundary if j is closer to k than i.
+Note also that it is simply an artefact of the construction of the graphs that the lines do not reach the boundary, because the first point on the horizontal axis is the mean distance of the first decile of housing transactions, ranked by distance to the boundary.
+Finally, the standard errors are clustered on location $c_j$ to allow for repeated matches of the same sale j to multiple sales i, and for a degree of arbitrary spatial correlation in the error term.